Venturous Capital Grants

 • (and/or) unabashed in their theatricality.

-In short, plays that are venturous.
+In short, new plays that are venturous.

 Requirements for Funded Productions

-These grants support scripted, writer-driven new-play productions only.
 Funded projects must be:

-• Text-based, author-driven, full-length new plays only
+• Scripted, text-based, author-driven, full-length new plays by a living writer

 • Must offer reasonable compensation to the author via a royalty, fee, etc., exclusive of any commission or performance fees.